TheLustriVA/shirt_util/README.md

 - `-i, --invert-match`: Act on files that do not match the given pattern.
 - `-d, --dry-run`: Show the changes that would be made, without renaming any files.
 - `-b, --backup`: Backup files before renaming.
+- `-g, --remove-punctuation`: Replaces need for pair of strings.
+Remove punctuation from filenames.
+- `-s, --space-to-underscore`: Only works with --remove-punctuation.
+Replace spaces with underscores.

 ### Examples